ivanmaxlogiudice/eslint-config/README.md

 ### Optional Rules

-This config also provides some optional plugins/rules for extended usages.
+This config also provides some optional plugins/rules for extended usage.

 #### `perfectionist` (sorting)